Lambdara/infomcpd/README.md

-# cvpo
+# infomcpd
-Concepten van Programmaontwerp
+Concepts of Program Design